In This Article

-Let's start out and describe the differences between these two methods.
-Waxing uses a resin-based product to remove hair out from the root and comes in the soft or hard form.
+To sugar, or not to sugar?
+Let's start out by describing the differences between waxing and sugaring.
+Waxing uses a resin-based product to remove hair by the root and comes in either a soft or a hard form.
 Soft always requires a strip.
 It may already come attached to a strip or be applied with an applicator and then the strip is placed on top.
-Hard wax is always applied warm and is removed with the hands or fingers, no strip is needed.
+Hard wax is always applied warm and is removed with the hands or fingers, no strip required.

-With waxing, you generally need 1/4” length of hair for the product to grab onto and successfully remove it.
-It depends on the kind of wax being used, the type of hair and how skilled the person is—but sometimes hair a bit shorter than 1/4 of an inch can be removed.
+With waxing, you generally need 1/4-of-an-inch of hair for the product to grab onto and successfully be removed.
+It depends on the kind of wax being used, the type of hair and how skilled the person is—but sometimes hair a bit shorter than 1/4-of-an-inch can be removed.

-The real sugaring is made of natural ingredients like sugar, water, and lemon juice.
+Real sugaring products are made of natural ingredients like sugar, water, and lemon juice, and is therefore a much less artificial product than many waxes.
 There are two types (paste and gel), and while made of the same recipe, they require two different hair lengths.

 This is warmed up to the same consistency as soft wax.
-It’s also applied with the direction of hair growth, and removed against it just like soft wax.
+It’s also applied with the direction of hair growth, and removed against it, just like soft wax (this technique helps lessen the chance of ingrown hairs).
 It requires strips to zip off the product.
-So you still need about 1/4” of length for the sugar to grab onto.
+So you still need about 1/4-of-an-inch of length for the sugar to grab onto.

 Issues Removing Hair

 Even if you have the minimum amount of hair growth, you can still have some challenges removing the hair.
 For example, pre-made wax strips are notorious for leaving hair behind.
 Soft wax can also disappoint.
-If the skin isn't prepped correctly, if the wax isn't warm enough or applied too thick, stragglers may remain.
-Hard wax also takes much more practice to get down as it needs to be put on thicker and be allowed to cool enough before removing.
+If the skin isn't prepped correctly, or if the wax isn't warm enough or is applied too thickly, stragglers may remain.
+Hard wax also takes much more practice to get down, as it needs to be put on more thickly and should be allowed to cool before removing.